spyspace66/Youtube-Downloader-Playlist/README.md

 # Youtube Downloader Playlist
 Download playlist as audio or video
 Use the yt.bat

-# Change these lines to your desired output path
- G:
- cd G:\Youtube To Watch\YTAudio

-Change G to your drive, and folder in that drive
+# Installation
+Install youtube-dl
+Install ffmpeg
+# Use
+Copy the URL for the playlist
+Select Audio or Video
+Select Download Path